Rescuers begin effort to bring out last group from Thai cave

-Rescue teams began Tuesday what they hoped would their final missions to bring out the remaining five members of a youth soccer team trapped in a rain-flooded cave.
+Rescue teams worked quickly through now-familiar cavern passageways Tuesday in hopes of bringing out the last members of youth soccer team trapped in a rain-flooded cave.

-At least one more boy reached safety after diving and wading through channels of murky water, aided by expert divers, according to a rescue worker at the cave site.
-It raised hope and excitement that the others — including the team’s 25-year-old coach — could soon follow.
+At least three more boys reached safety after diving and wading through channels of murky water, aided by expert divers, according to a rescue worker at the cave site.
+It raised hope and excitement that the remaining two — including the team’s 25-year-old coach — could soon follow.

-The latest boy to be rescued — the ninth overall — was treated at a field hospital before being transferred by helicopter to a nearby hospital, rescuers said.

 It was the third consecutive day of rescues during a break in the seasonal rains that have lashed northern Thailand and set off flash floods that left the 12 players and their coach stranded inside the caverns more than two weeks ago.